aphelps099/CA-SBDC/wp-content/plugins/youtube-feed-pro/README.txt

 1. Install the Feeds for YouTube Pro plugin either via the WordPress plugin directory, or by uploading the files to your web server (in the /wp-content/plugins/ directory).
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Navigate to the 'Feeds for YouTube Pro' settings page to configure your YouTube gallery.
-4. Use the shortcode [youtube-feed] in your page, post or widget to display your feed.
+4. Use the shortcode [youtube-feed feed=1] in your page, post or widget to display your feed.
-5. You can display multiple YouTube channels with different configurations by specifying the necessary parameters directly in the shortcode: [youtube-feed channel=smashballoon].
+5. You can display multiple YouTube channels with different configurations by creating additional feeds specifying the feed ID directly in the shortcode: [youtube-feed feed=2].

 For simple step-by-step directions on how to set up the Feeds for YouTube Pro plugin please refer to our [setup guide](http://smashballoon.com/youtube-feed/docs/setup/ 'Feeds for YouTube Pro setup guide').